 In our lab we tested the sample lens.
 The slide below shows a measurements of resolution using different green and white light.

 Since we knew the client felt whatever the sample lens produced was good enough, we now had the full requirements

 Using Zemax, we modeled different optical concepts for a new eye piece.
 We also looked at how image quality would be improved if a diffractive optical elements (DOE) was used in the layout.

 Task 4 opto mechanical design

-The tolernacing of the elements and the opto-mechanics go hand in hand, there are trade offs that can provide looser ( less assembly cost) opto mechanical tolerances and tighter (more expensive) lens element tolerances and vice-versa.
-At this point in the product we know the basic design of the elements are are presenting two different opto mechanical layouts.
+The tolerancing of the elements and the opto-mechanics go hand in hand.
+There are trade offs that can provide looser ( less assembly cost) opto mechanical tolerances and tighter (more expensive) lens element tolerances.
+At this point, we know the basic design of the elements are presenting two different opto mechanical layouts.
 One uses gluing, the other springs.
-This is a the stage of the project where the input of the lens manufacturer becomes more important.
+This is a stage of the project where the input of the lens manufacturer becomes more important.
 Their feedback on preferred assembly methods will determine the design path.
 Below are two of the three concepts OFH presented.

 Task 5 Documentation

 After discussions with manufacturers, a design approach was selected and OFH prepared design documentation suitable for prototyping.
-One if the lens element drawings is shown below.
+One of the lens element drawings is shown below.
 Note this is not the full drawing

 Task 6 Prototyping and transfer to manufacturing

 This was frustrating for everyone involved.
 We’d love to see every design we work on go to production and reach the market, but it doesn’t always happen that way.
 Corporate priorities change, managers and internal cheerleaders take new jobs.
-The needs of our client’s and at the customer’s of our clients are never static.
+The needs of our clients and their customers are never static.
 It’s part of the life of being in the business of contract optical engineering.